cmcooling/Connect-4-Game/README.md

 ## Playing Against Your Strategy

 In the file ```student_interface.ipynb``` you can play against your strategy by running the second code cell.
-When it's your turn, you will need to enter a value ebtween 0 and 6 to indicate which column you're chosing to place your token into.
+When it's your turn, you will need to enter a value between 0 and 6 to indicate which column you're choosing to place your token into.
 Note that, every time you update your strategy, you will need to re-run the first code cell to update the version of the function ```my_strategy``` in use.

 ## Assessment